Marko-Programmer/blog-platform-rest-api/README.md

 ## Notes

-* The business logic is intentionally simple to showcase usage of technologies such as Spring Boot, JWT, DTOs, validation, exception handling, and testing.
+* The business logic is intentionally simple to demonstrate the use of technologies such as Spring Boot, JWT, DTOs, validation, logging, exception handling, API documentation, and testing.